spectrocloud/spectromate/docs/development.md

 * [A Slack App](https://api.slack.com/apps) available that has access to your target workspace.

 ## Setup
-.
-The instructions that follow assume a directory in your home directory outside of the standard GOPATH.
+The following instructions assume a directory in your home directory outside of the standard GOPATH.

-1. Clone the repository into by using the following command.
+1. Clone the repository by using the following command.

     ```shell
     $ mkdir -p $HOME/projects/spectromate/; cd $HOME/projects/spectromate/
     $ git clone git@github.com:spectrocloud/spectromate.git
     ```

 2. Issue the command `make init`.
-This will download all the required project dependencies.
+This command will download all the required project dependencies.
-To set up the local development support dependencies, such as Redis and Ngork, use the following command.

     ```shell
+    make init
+    ```

+3. The following command is used to set up the local development support dependencies, such as Redis and Ngork.

+    ```shell
     make start
     ```

-3. Copy the URL Ngrok exposed in the output.
+4. Copy the URL Ngrok exposed in the output.

     ```shell
     $ make start